Q: What are Herbie's isolation feet made of?

 Q: How do I attach the feet to my component?

-A. We recommend feet be used free-standing.
+A. In most cases, we recommend component feet be used free-standing.
 Although they do not "attach" to components, Herbie's compliant feet make a firm, slip-free contact.
-When your component is placed on them, everything will stay put, almost as if the component were on suction cups.
+When your component is placed on them, everything will stay put, like having the brakes on.

 Q: Would it be sufficient to use three footers instead of four under a component?